 This chapter describes information about computer network maintainance and configuration.
 We welcome all suggestions for refining a replenishing of this topic.

 Windows OS network tools

-The software utilities listed below are always contained in Windows OS and can be launched, for example, from the command prompt.
+The software utilities listed below are always contained in Windows OS and can be launched, for example, from the command line.
 If launched without any parameter, or with /? parameter, then the optional help is displayed.